Hearing loss

-The Meningitis and Childhood Deafness booklet produced with the National Deaf Children’s Society provides information on the hearing tests that are carried out following meningitis, the effects of any deafness, what can be done to help and the support that is available.
-This information may also be helpful to school teachers who have children with deafness following meningitis in their class.
+The Meningitis and Childhood Deafness booklet produced with the National Deaf Children’s Society provides information on hearing tests that are carried out following meningitis, the effects of any deafness, what can be done to help and the support that is available.
+This information may also be useful to school teachers who are supporting children with deafness following meningitis.

 Support for deaf children and campaigns to remove the barriers to achievement for deaf children throughout the world.